FerrazArthur/Containerized-FRP-Client/README_FRPC.md

 Create a `server_config` file in the same directory as your `docker-compose.yaml` file.

 The `server_config` file should contain the server host ip and port, separated by a `:`, for example:

-> This file is available within the repository, configured with quant1 frps server ip and port.

 ```bash
 cat > server_config